Learning in Repeated Interactions on Networks: Analysis

 We call

 the {\em social likelihood} of agent $i$ at time $t$.
 This is the log-likelihood ratio of the social information observed by agent $i$.
-Intuitively, $S_t^i$ measures the inference the agent would draw from the observations of his neighbors actions if he had not observed any private signals himself.
+Intuitively, $Q_t^i$ measures the inference an outside observer would draw from the observations of the actions of $i$ and his neighbors, without observing $i$'s private signals.
 Similarly, we call